 The majority of marine molluscs begin their life as ciliated, free-swimming larvae that later develop into adult form.
 Freshwater and terrestrial snails develop within the egg and emerge as tiny but fully-formed versions of the adult form.
 Molluscs are most diverse in marine habitats but also inhabit freshwater and terrestrial habitats.

-Polyplacophorans, more commonly known as chitins, resemble flat slugs that have a series of calcareous plates covering the upper surface of their body.
+- Chitins (Polyplacophorans) - There are about 600 species of Polyplacophorans alive today.
+Members of this group resemble flat slugs that have a series of calcareous plates covering the upper surface of their body.
 Most polyplacophorns inhabit intertidal zones where they adhere to rocky surfaces to graze.
-There are about 600 species of polyplacophorans alive today.

-Monoplacophorans were thought to have been extinct until 1952 when zoologists discovered 11 living species.
+- Monoplacophorans - The members of this group were thought to have been extinct until 1952 when zoologists discovered 11 living species.
 Monoplacophorans live in the deep-sea and are somewhat limpet-like in appearance, though they have a number of unique physical attributes that set them apart from all other molluscs, such as six (or seven) pairs of kidneys.

-Scaphopods, also known as tusk shells, have a long cylindrical shell that narrows towards the tip and is open at both ends.
+- Tusk shells (Scaphopods) - There are about 350 species of scaphopods.
+Members of this group have a long cylindrical shell that narrows towards the tip and is open at both ends.
 Their head is located towards the broader end of the shell and they have numerous tentacles which protrude from the shell opening.

-There are about 350 species of scaphopods.
+- Gastropods (Gastropoda) - There are between 60,000 and 80,000 species of gastropods alive today.
 Gastropods are the most diverse of the mollusc groups.
-There are between 60,000 and 80,000 species of gastropods alive today.
-Gastropods include limpets, top shells, periwinkles, sundial shells, sea hares, nudibranchs, snails and slugs.
+Members of this group include limpets, top shells, periwinkles, sundial shells, sea hares, nudibranchs, snails and slugs.